davidryan59/ji-rcn/README.md

 ### Absolute Position

 Every JInterval has a interval width, its relative size.
 It is possible to add an absolute position, either by constructing using notations or frequencies, or by using the functions below.
-The absolute value, especially the frequency in Hz, is likely to be useful when using `ji-rcn` module as a component of music apps.
+The absolute value, especially the frequency in Hz, is likely to be useful when using this `ji-rcn` module to create music apps featuring Just Intonation.

 Absolute position means a JInterval starts at a certain frequency or notation, and ends at another frequency or notation.
 Since every JInterval has a tuning, by specifying either a start frequency or a start notation, the whole of the absolute position can be calculated.
-Each JInterval caches the last absolute position calculated, which are reused if possible.
+Each JInterval caches the last absolute position calculated, and reuses cached values if possible.
 Changing the start notation or frequency will recalculate absolute position and overwrite this cache.

-In the functions below, `startFreqHz` and `startNotation` are optional, and default to either the previous value or the default value (`'C4'`, `256` Hz).
+In the functions below, `startFreqHz` and `startNotation` are optional, and default to either the previous value or the default value (`256` Hz and `'C4'` respectively).

 ``` js
 jint.getEndFreqHz(startFreqHz)               // Returns numeric end frequency in Hz